NSO-developer/nso-gitbook/development/core-concepts/api-overview/java-api-overview.md

         AlarmSink sink = new AlarmSink(maapi);
 ```

-On the other hand, if the alarms are to be stored using the `AlarmSinkServer` then the `AlarmSink()` constructor without arguments is used.
+On the other hand, if the alarms are to be stored using the `AlarmSinkCentral` then the `AlarmSink()` constructor without arguments is used.

 ```
         AlarmSink sink = new AlarmSink();
 ```

-However, this case requires that the `AlarmSinkServer` is started prior to the instantiation of the `AlarmSink`.
+However, this case requires that the `AlarmSinkCentral` is started prior to the instantiation of the `AlarmSink`.
 The NSO Java VM will take care of starting this server so any use of the ALARM API inside the Java VM can expect this server to be running.
-If it is desired to store alarms in an application outside of the NSO java VM, the `AlarmSinkServer` needs to be started like the following example:
+If it is desired to store alarms in an application outside of the NSO java VM, the `AlarmSinkCentral` needs to be started like the following example:

 ```
        //